NisargaK-21/Settletrack/backend/README.md

 Contract Name: TradeSettlement

-Responsibilities:
+Responsibilities

-Record trade (Pending)
+Record trade with Pending status

-Settle trade (Settled)
+Settle trade and mark as Settled

-Emit events for audit
+Emit events for audit and traceability

 Required Blockchain Files

-Located in /blockchain folder (outside backend):
+Located in the /blockchain folder (outside backend):

 blockchain/
 ├── abi/